Schedule Annual Maintenance

 If you have leaky basement walls or a flooded basement that is damp, humid, or wet, there's an easy way to return the space to dry, usable conditions.
 The process is fast, effective, and cost-efficient, and once installed in your home, leads to lower energy bills and a basement that's warrantied to be dry.

 For a free estimate on waterproofing your concrete block wall basement, call or e-mail us today!
-We serve all of Minnesota, Iowa, and Wisconsin, including Minneapolis, Rochester, Saint Paul.
+We serve all of Minnesota, North Dakota, Iowa, and Wisconsin, including Minneapolis, Fargo, Rochester.

 Concrete shrinks as it cures, and the concrete curing process of basement walls can continue for six months to ten years (in extreme cases) after the home has been built.